 The main flood affected area is the Pacific Haven Estate which lies on the Cherwell River just upstream of the Burrum River junction.
 Heavy rainfall in the Cherwell River catchment can cause rapid river rises at Pacific Haven and travel times are very short.
 Pacific Haven is also susceptible to backwater flooding from the Burrum River and flood levels can also be affected by higher than normal tides and storm surges.

 Official flood records for the Burrum River only commenced in 1995 although there is some historical data available for earlier major floods in 1955 and 1992.
 The highest flood in the Burrum River at Howard was 13.40 metres recorded in 1955.
 This compares with the 1992 flood level in Howard of 11.96 metres.
 There is no flood record for the Pacific Haven site prior to the major flood of 1992.

-The Hervey Bay Regional Council in conjunction with the Bureau of Meteorology operates a flood warning system for the Burrum and Cherwell River catchments.
-The network consists of automatic rainfall and river height stations which regularly forward data via radio telemetry to base stations located at Regional Council offices and the Bureau's Flood Warning Centre in Brisbane.
+The Fraser Coast Regional Council in conjunction with the Bureau of Meteorology operates a flood warning system for the Burrum and Cherwell River catchments.
+The network consists of automatic rainfall and river height stations which regularly forward data via radio telemetry to a base station located at Hervey Bay and the Bureau's Flood Warning Centre in Brisbane.
 The system provides early warning of heavy rainfall and river rises throughout the two catchments and enables more accurate and timely flood warning and forecasts.
-The Department of Natural Resources and Mines also operates an automatic telemetry station at Lenthalls Dam.
+The Department of Natural Resources and Mines also co-locates an automatic telemetry station at Lenthalls Dam.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Burrum and Cherwell River catchments during flood events.
 Qualitative flood forecasts are issued when moderate flood levels are likely to be exceeded.